 Student's Right to Challenge

 Students have a right to challenge the disciplinary action.
 The instructor is expected to complete the following Academic Integrity Report whenever the disciplinary action can and will adversely affect a student's final grade in the course due to an act of academic dishonesty.
-The report will be written by the instructor and processed through the Division.
-The student and the appropriate college personnel will receive a copy of this report.
+This, as well as additional resources, can be found on the Office of the Vice President for Student Services in the “Complaint Process” section of the webpage.